IBM/db2-event-store-akka-streams/README.md

 Use the Db2 Event Store UI to create and run the notebook.

 1. From the upper-left corner `☰` drop down menu, select `My Notebooks`.
 1. Click on `add notebooks`.
 1. Select the `From File` tab.
 1. Provide a name.
 1. Click `Choose File` and navigate to the `notebooks` directory in your cloned repo.
-Select the file `online_retail_orders.ipynb`.
+Open the file `online_retail_orders.ipynb`.
 1. Scroll down and click on `Create Notebook`.
 The new notebook is now open and ready for execution.

 #### Run the orders notebook